-Being safe • What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). • About the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
+Being safe What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+About the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
 That each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
 How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
-How to recognise and report feelings of being unsafe or feeling bad about any adult.
-How to ask for advice or help for themselves or others, and to keep trying until they are heard.
-How to report concerns or abuse, and the vocabulary and confidence needed to do so.
+How to recognise and report feelings of being unsafe or feeling badabout any adult.
+How to ask for advice or help for themselves or others, and to keep trying until they are How to report concerns or abuse, and the vocabulary and confidence needed to do so.
 Where to get advice e.g. family, school and/or other sources.
-Respectful relationships • The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.
-Practical steps they can take in a range of different contexts to improve or support respectful relationships. • The conventions of courtesy and manners. • The importance of self-respect and how this links to their own happiness. • That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority.
+Respectful The importance of respecting others, even when they are very different from them (for relationships example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.
+Practical steps they can take in a range of different contexts to improve or support respectful relationships.
+The conventions of courtesy and manners.
+The importance of self-respect and how this links to their own happiness.
+That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority.
 About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.
 What a stereotype is, and how stereotypes can be unfair, negative or destructive.
-The importance of permission-seeking and giving in relationships with friends, peers and • The importance of permission-seeking and giving in relationships with friends, peers and adults.
-Online relationships • That people sometimes behave differently online, including by pretending to be someone they are not. retutionships That the same principles apply to online relationships as to face-to face relationships, including the importance of respect for others online including when we are anonymous. • The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. • How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. • How information and data is shared and used online.
+The importance of permission-seeking and giving in relationships with friends, peers and adults.
+Online That people sometimes behave differently online, including by pretending to be someone they relationships are not.
+That the same principles apply to online relationships as to face-toface relationships, including the importance of respect for others online including when we are anonymous.
+The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+How to critically consider their online friendships and sources of information including awareness of the risks associated with peoplethey have never met.

+How information and data is shared and used online.